alsora/learning_cpp/README.md

 nothing to commit, working tree clean
 ```
-**Note:** What you clone is obviously the final product (or, at least, the current version) of my work.
+**NOTE:** What you clone is obviously the final product (or, at least, the current version) of my work.
 In the following, I will not only describe how to run what you download, but how to develop the single files.
 In fact, I am actually writing this readme file at the same time as I am developing the code.

 ## 1. The docker folder